 Think logically, not emotionally.

 Jesus did not change anything in the Law of Moses.
-The ONLY context of ‘Mark 7’ and ‘Matthew 15’ is Jesus railing the leaders of the day because they are putting their Man-Made-laws in higher authority than the Laws of the God of Abraham, Isaac and Jacob.
-Jesus is telling them (and us) that we must obey Gods Commands, and not override them with the commands of men.
-He does this over and over and over again throughout the four gospels.
-Except for when he is telling parables about the Kingdom, Jesus spends the majority of his time telling everyone to stop elevating man-made instructions/laws/traditions, and turn–back to following Gods Instructions/Laws.
+The ONLY context of ‘Mark 7’ and ‘Matthew 15’ is Jesus railing the leaders of the day because they were putting their Man-Made-laws in higher authority than the Laws of the God of Abraham, Isaac and Jacob.
+Jesus was telling them (and us) to obey Gods Commands, and not override them with the commands of men.
+He did this over and over and over again throughout the four gospels.
+Except for when he was telling parables about the Kingdom, Jesus spent the majority of his time telling everyone to stop elevating man-made instructions/laws/traditions, and turn–back to following Gods Instructions/Laws.
 The first word the Messiah spoke in his public ministry was “Repent”, ‘Matthew 4:17’.

 As the prophesied Messiah of Israel and God-in-the-flesh, it is impossible that he sinned.
 If he added-to, or taken-away from the established Law of God given through Moses, then he sinned and was not the Messiah, but a heretic.
 Therefore, since we all know that he did not sin, then we also know he did not add-to or take-away from the Law of Moses, including the list of what is considered food and what is not considered food.

-Final Thought: Jesus reveals the true interpretation of both parallel accounts in ‘Mark’ 7 and ‘Matthew’ 15, as he explains it to his disciples in Matthew 15:15-20 ~
+Final Thought: Jesus revealed the true interpretation of both parallel accounts in ‘Mark’ 7 and ‘Matthew’ 15, as he explained it to his disciples in Matthew 15:15-20 ~

 15But Peter said to him, “Explain the ‘parable‘ to us.”
 16And he said, “Are you also still without understanding?
 17Do you not see that whatever goes into the mouth passes into the stomach and is expelled?
 18But what comes out of the mouth proceeds from the heart, and this defiles a person.
 19For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false witness, slander.
 20These are what defile a person.
 But ‘to eat with unwashed hands‘ does not defile anyone.” | Matthew 15:15-20